Ben Bradley (politician): Parliament

 In June 2018, BuzzFeed reported on emails sent by Bradley in 2016, wherein Bradley berated a local journalist, and threatened to cut off media access to the local branch of the Conservative party.
 This was in response to the journalist approaching Bradley for a comment on a series of Islamophobic posts made on a Conservative councillor's Facebook page.
 Bradley's response accused the journalist of 'childish backstabbing', as well as 'colluding' with the Labour Party, and described the Islamophobia story as 'crap'.

 Bradley sat on the Education Select Committee conducting Inquiries in to Special Educational Needs amongst other issues, and on the All-party Parliamentary groups for Ending Homelessness, Coalfields, Youth Services and Skills and Employment.

 On 14 December 2021, Bradley broke the party whip to vote against elements of the government's 'Plan B' COVID-19 restrictions, which included vaccine passports and mandatory COVID-19 vaccination of NHS staff.
 However, he voted in favour of the expansion of laws requiring face coverings to be worn in public places.

 At the 2024 general election, Bradley lost his seat in the House of Commons, losing out by 3,485 votes to the Labour candidate, Steve Yemm.

 As of October 2024, he was writing for Cavendish Consulting, described as "a strategic adviser for devolution", and confirmed he would not seek further re-election at County level.

 Bradley had been referred to as "three jobs"', concerning his roles as MP, as Leader of Nottinghamshire County Council and County Councillor for Mansfield North division.
 Commenting in 2023, when planning to campaign for the 2024 East Midlands Mayoral election, he said it would "probably" be his only job if he was successful.

 Post-parliamentary career

 Since leaving Parliament, Bradley was appointed as Head of Communications and Engagement at the UK Atomic Energy Authority.

+Bradley defected to Reform UK on 11 December 2025.
+Based on his former county council leadership and MP experience, Bradley will have a remit to work with regional mayors and councils in Reform UK's "department of government efficiency", known as Doge, following a 2025 United States initiative.